-You have been referred to this hospital for consideration for breast reconstruction surgery.
+You have been referred to this hospital to be considered for breast reconstruction surgery.
 This booklet will explain the various treatment options and what to expect.
 Please do not hesitate to ask if you have further questions.

-Breast reconstruction can be performed at the same time as a mastectomy (removal of the breast) as an immediate reconstruction, or after a mastectomy as a delayed procedure for breast cancer.
+Breast reconstruction can be performed at the same time as a mastectomy (removal of the breast) as an 'immediate' reconstruction for breast Cancer or risk-reduction, or after a mastectomy as a 'delayed' procedure for breast cancer.

-Breast reconstruction surgery is usually performed during several operations over an extended period.
-The first procedure is usually to create a breast mound, followed by symmetrising surgery (if necessary) to balance and sculpt the breast, followed by nipple reconstruction (if required) finishing with micro-pigmentation (tattooing).
-This information booklet concentrates on the first procedure, which is creating the initial breast mound.
+Breast reconstruction surgery usually involves several operations over an extended period.
+The first procedure is to create a breast mound.
+The second procedure may involve symmetrising surgery (if necessary) to balance and sculpt the reconstruction.
+The last procedure is nipple reconstruction (if required) finishing with micropigmentation (tattooing).
+This information booklet concentrates on the first procedure, which is creating the initial breast mound using your own tissue (autologous / free flap).

-Surgeons can create a breast mound using your own tissue (autologous).
-In this hospital, it can be performed using tissue from your abdomen (MS TRAM flap or a DIEP flap), inner thigh (TUG/DUG/LUG flap) or back (LD flap).
+In this hospital, it can be performed using tissue from your abdomen (MS TRAM flap, DIEP flap or SIEA flap), inner thigh (TUG / DUG / LUG flap) or back (LD flap).
+There are other methods such as buttock (SGAP / IGAP) flaps available, but this is not offered here at QVH.